-Camerapeople collective members Byron Cameraman, Kent Lins and I performed a street art action – a chance for me to put a new piece in the public realm.
+Camerapeople collective members Byron Cameraman, John Goldsmith, Kent Lins and I performed a street art action – a chance for me to put a new piece in the public realm.
 The week of the federal election in Canada, we discussed a need for artists to give voters visual interpretations of central issues.
 We created large works on the subjects of climate change, capitalism, partisanship and threatened infrastructure.

 Kent Lins and Sally Buck

 As the Granville Street revellers weaved by we hung our impromptu exhibition at the corner of Georgia and Hamilton streets in Vancouver.
 We attached our panels to the construction materials surrounding the iconic Canada Post building.
 Which, in its current state of demolition, appears as if on stilts.

 Street art by Sally Buck.
 The Evolution of Materials: A Series. ©Sally Buck

 In the early hours one morning in February 2019, the street art collective Camerapeople, of which I’m a part, hung 4 artworks on a chain link fence.
 Characteristic of the art form the action was unsanctioned, unexpected for passersby, and ephemeral.

 But facing the entrances to 2 major Canadian cultural institutions (Equinox and Monte Clark galleries), the artworks outside remain, ten months later.
 Some say they’ve come to serve as sentinels.